-The goal of this short-term program is to provide students with an opportunity to investigate sociocultural factors which impact the delivery of health care and rehabilitation services in an international context.
+The goal of this short-term program is to provide students with an opportunity to investigate sociocultural factors that impact the delivery of health care and rehabilitation services in an international context.
 Through experiential learning and discussion, students participate in and learn about providing health care services in another country and how sociocultural factors influence the delivery of these services as compared to delivery in the United States.
 The program will enable students to:

 Tentative Program Itinerary with examples of possible daily activities (all itinerary activities subject to change)

-- To participate in providing services and workshops in collaboration with faculty and representatives of Glocal Impacts, a non-profit organization that provides service learning & study abroad programs that strive to create a new generation of truly global leaders & confident critical thinkers.
+- To participate in providing services and workshops in collaboration with faculty and representatives of Glocal Impacts, a non-profit organization that provides service-learning & study abroad programs that strive to create a new generation of truly global leaders & confident critical thinkers.

 - To engage and interact with Moroccans in urban and rural communities